joshgerdes/jekyll-uno/_drafts/implement-webjea-for-self-service-azure-resource-creation-with-powershell.md

 * overview.ps1
 * validate.ps1

-You may have noticed these in the config.json file,
+You may have noticed these in the config.json file, WebJEA has actually run the overview.ps1 file as soon as the